frame-shift/tarot/README.md

 Numbers are generate using [RANDOM.ORG](https://www.random.org/) and pushed daily via [Make](https://www.make.com/) every midnight `America/New_York` time.

+## Files
+- `range_all.json`: A JSON file of card draws when the range of cards includes every tarot card
+- `range_major.json`: A JSON file of card draws when the range of cards is limited to just the Major arcana
+- `last_updated.txt`: A text file with a timestamp of the most recent time cards were drawn

 ## License
 Daily Tarot Card Draw © 2023 by frame-shift is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1).